Henry Leader: Higher command

-Leader stayed on the half-pay list until June 1911 when he was appointed to the staff of the 2nd (Rawalpindi) Division, British Indian Army.
-As a brigade commander once again with the temporary rank of brigadier-general, and given command of the 2nd (Sialkot) Cavalry Brigade.
+Leader stayed on the half-pay list until June 1911 when he was appointed to the staff of the 2nd (Rawalpindi) Division of the British Indian Army.
+As a brigade commander once again with the temporary rank of brigadier general, and given command of the 2nd (Sialkot) Cavalry Brigade.

 In the First World War, Leader took his brigade to the Western Front in France, serving with the 1st Indian Cavalry Division.
-He was promoted to colonel in February 1915, but retained the temporary rank of brigadier-general.
-Then in February 1916 he was given command of the 1st Indian Cavalry Division, with the temporary rank of major-general.
-He relinquished command in 1917, and moved to India as the Inspector of Cavalry, a post he held until the Third Afghan War, when he was given command of the Baluchistan Cavalry Force.
+He was promoted to substantive colonel in February 1915, but retained the temporary rank of brigadier general.
+Then in February 1916 he was given command of the 1st Indian Cavalry Division, with the temporary rank of major general, which in January 1917 became substantive.
+He relinquished command of the division later in late 1916, and moved to India as the temporary inspector of cavalry, a post he held until the Third Anglo-Afghan War, when he was given command of the Baluchistan Cavalry Force.

-He retired from the army in 1920, but remained Colonel of the 6th Dragoon Guards regiment, an honorary position he had been given in 1917.
-When that regiment merged with the 3rd Dragoon Guards to form the 3rd/6th Dragoon Guards he became joint Colonel of the new regiment.
+He retired from the army in December 1920, but remained colonel of the 6th Dragoon Guards regiment, an honorary position he had been given in 1917.
+When that regiment merged with the 3rd Dragoon Guards to form the 3rd/6th Dragoon Guards he became joint colonel of the new regiment.